- Royal School Association

 - The installation of a media suite.
 This has given girls the opportunity to record in a state of the art media studio and has enabled the senior school to offer media based academic studies to A level

-- The RSA has made a significant contribution to the building of the Sports Hall viewing gallery which opened at the end of 2011
+- A significant contribution to the building of the Sports Hall viewing gallery which opened at the end of 2011

-All these are wonderful additions to the already superb facilities available to children in all parts of the School.
+All these are wonderful additions to the already superb facilities available to pupils in all parts of the School.

 Every year the RSA holds a formal General Meeting, at which the Treasurer gives a report on the Association’s finances, the Chairman reports on the year’s events and the Committee members are appointed.
 Once the formalities are over there is ample opportunity to discuss RSA business informally over a glass of wine and light refreshments and to meet the Committee.
 All Parents, Governors and Staff, as members of the RSA, are welcome to attend.
 The next meeting will be held in September 2013.